JeromeStephanie/Landing-Page/README.md

 Open the index.html file in your web browser.

 ## Usage
+Customize the content and styles based on your project needs.
+Feel free to modify the HTML and CSS files to match your branding and design preferences.
 ```HTML
 <!-- Example: Changing the heading text -->
 <h1>Welcome to My Awesome Landing Page</h1>